Turf Fungicide Mode of Action Table

 1. Understand what this table is for:

 The turf fungicide mode of action table provides information about different groups or classes of fungicides.
 It helps turf managers, turf agronomists, and lawn owners select and rotate fungicides to prevent or manage fungal diseases.
+For example products like Segway and Solitaire are specific for Pythium.
+Products like AzoForce 250 and Lexicon Intrinsic are more general fungicides.

 2. Identify the columns: